 We hope your holidays will be filled with family, friends, merry-making, and good cheer.
-One way to ensure a happy holiday season is to stay safe while spending time online.
+One way to ensure a happy holiday season is to stay safe online.
 Here are a few tips that may help.

-Don’t visit any websites that require a login (banks, social media, payment software, etc.) and don’t make purchases online using public Wi-Fi.
+Don’t visit any websites requiring a login (banks, social media, payment software, etc.) and don’t make purchases online using public Wi-Fi.

 2. Look out for fake shopping apps.
 A company that builds apps for various brands told The New York Times, “…this was the first time it had seen so many counterfeit iPhone apps emerge in a short period of time.”
 Some of the apps are nuisances that trigger pop-up ads, but others may steal personal information or lock-up the device until a ransom is paid.2